How much does garden decking cost?

 We all want to get the most out of our gardens, and creating a dedicated place to sit and enjoy our outdoor space can help maximise those sunny days and warm evenings.

 Installing new decking is the perfect way to do this, letting you enjoy the garden while creating a space that can function almost like another room for your home.
-Using timber decking in particular can give a natural look that complements the rest of your garden.

 If you’re thinking about adding decking to your home, we’ve outlined some typical decking costs, so you can plan ahead before starting your project.